When you watch someone do the robot

 This means there may hardly be a prominent arc.
 So it really just depends on the situation of the scene, and whether or not a broad arc will make more sense.

-Most 3D applications have some way of tracking arcs very easily.
-With Maya you can either use the Grease Pencil tool, do it the old fashioned way and mark dots on each position or use the Motion Tracker tool.
+, do it the old fashioned way and mark dots on each position or use the Motion Tracker tool.
 The best way is to pick one position on the body you want to track.
 For example, if you want to track the arcs on a character’s head as they turn, choose the tip of the nose.

 That being said, there’s a certain way you should first begin tracking your arcs and that is to work from the root of your character outward.
 The reason for this is to avoid causing yourself unnecessary work.
 Any changes you make to, say, the hips of the character can change the arcs on the wrists significantly.
 So you don’t want to track the arcs of the wrist and then go in and do the root of the character, because that’s only going to change the arc on the wrist based on how you change the root.